bnwolford/OBiWoW-2025/README.md

-# Oslo Bioinformatics Workshop Week 2024
+# Oslo Bioinformatics Workshop Week 2025

-December 9th-13th 2024 will see the third edition of the Oslo Bioinformatics Workshop Week at the University of Oslo, Norway.
-This event is organised by the Student Committee of the Centre for Bioinformatics at UiO, in collaboration with the ISCB Regional Student group in Norway.
+December 8th-12th 2025 will see the fourth edition of the Oslo Bioinformatics Workshop Week at the University of Oslo, Norway.
+This event is organised by the Trainee Committee of BiLS (Bioinformatics in Life Science) at UiO.
 These workshops are open to the scientific community in Oslo and the surrounding area.

-Any questions or registration modifications should be addressed to oslo-bioinfo-workshops@ifi.uio.no.
+Any questions about the event should be addressed to oslo-bioinfo-workshops@ifi.uio.no.

 Time and place: Dec.
-9, 2024 9:00 AM – Dec.
-13, 2024 4:00 PM, Ole Johan Dalshus
+8, 2025 9:00 AM – Dec.
+12, 2025 4:00 PM, [Ole Johan Dalshus](https://www.uio.no/om/finn-fram/omrader/gaustad/ga06/) [Add to calendar](https://www.mn.uio.no/bils/english/events/oslo-bioinfomatics-week/oslo-bioinformatics-workshop-week-2025/index.html?vrtx=ical)

-See [the website](https://www.mn.uio.no/sbi/english/events/oslo-bioinformatics-workshop-week-2024/index.html) for course info.
+See [the website](https://www.mn.uio.no/bils/english/events/oslo-bioinfomatics-week/oslo-bioinformatics-workshop-week-2025/) for course info.